The Object Of Education Is Learning, Not Teaching

 This article from Russell Ackoff on education is great: The Objective of Education Is Learning, Not Teaching.

 Here’s a snippet: “Traditional education focuses on teaching, not learning.
-It incorrectly assumes that for every ounce of teaching there is an ounce of learning by those who are taught.
+It incorrectly assumes that for every ounce of teaching, there is an ounce of learning by those who are taught.
 However, most of what we learn before, during, and after attending schools is learned without its being taught to us.
 A child learns such fundamental things as how to walk, talk, eat, dress, and so on without being taught these things.
 Adults learn most of what they use at work or at leisure while at work or leisure.
-Most of what is taught in classroom settings is forgotten, and much or what is remembered is irrelevant.”
+Most of what is taught in classroom settings is forgotten, and much of what is remembered is irrelevant.”

 Humans Are The Routers